prototypefund/Digital_Bargeld-docs/impl-merchant.rst

   **Response:**

   :status 200 OK:
-    The mint accepted all of the coins.
+    The exchange accepted all of the coins.
 The `frontend` should now fullfill the contract.
 This response has no meaningful body, the frontend needs to generate the fullfillment page.
   :status 400 Precondition failed:
-    The given mint is not acceptable for this merchant, as it is not in the list of accepted mints and not audited by an approved auditor.
+    The given exchange is not acceptable for this merchant, as it is not in the list of accepted exchanges and not audited by an approved auditor.

-  The `backend` will return verbatim the error codes received from the mint's :ref:`deposit <deposit>` API.
+  The `backend` will return verbatim the error codes received from the exchange's :ref:`deposit <deposit>` API.
 If the wallet made a mistake, like by double-spending for example, the `frontend` should pass the reply verbatim to the browser/wallet.
 This should be the expected case, as the `frontend`